Welcome to Year 4!

 As a part of the writing process, the children will review their work and make changes and revisions.

-During the second half of the Spring term, Year 4 will consolidate their multiplication and division skills, and solve more challenging problems by working through different steps, finding different solutions.
-The children will then explore 'Length and Perimeter', looking at KM and M, equivalent lengths, perimeters of rectangles, polygons and other rectilinear shapes, finding missing lengths and calculating lengths too.
+During the summer term, Year 4 will consolidate their multiplication and division skills, and solve more challenging problems by working through different steps, finding different solutions.
 In addition, the children will then focus on 'Fractions', looking at mixed numbers and improper fractions.

-In addition to daily maths lessons, children will focus on their times tables and arithmetic skills.
+In addition to daily maths lessons, children will focus on their arithmetic skills.

 Handwriting